 Catch Year Adjustment Year

 2014 2016

 2015 2017

 2016 2018

+2017 2019

 However, the maximum underage that a party may carryover in any given year shall not exceed 30% of the quota of previous year.
-By derogation, the maximum underage that a party may carryover in 2015 shall not exceed 50% of the quota in 2013.

 Transfers

 - 3. Japan shall be allowed to count up to 400 t of its swordfish catch taken from the part of the North Atlantic management area that is east of 35 degrees W and south of 15 degrees N, against its uncaught South Atlantic swordfish quota. - 4.
 The European Union shall be allowed to count up to 200 t of its swordfish catch taken from the North Atlantic management area against its uncaught South Atlantic swordfish quota. - 5.
 The 50 t quota transfers from South Africa, Japan and United States to Namibia (total: 150 t), the 25 t quota transfers from United States to Côte d'Ivoire, the 25 t quota transfer from United States and the 50 t quota transfers from Brazil and Uruguay to Belize (total: 125 t) shall be authorized.
 The quota transfers shall be reviewed annually in response to a request from an involved CPC.